zhiqin1998/bdc/readme.md

 ### Preparing custom datasets
 1. Convert your annotations to YOLO labelling format (one txt file per image).
    - Train annotations follows format: x1,y1,x2,y2,class_id,annotator_id
-   - Test annotations (if available, else create empty text file for each test image) follows format: x1,y1,x2,y2,class_id
+   - Test annotations (if available, else create an empty text file for each test image) follows format: x1,y1,x2,y2,class_id
 2. Create a new yaml file and modify the settings in it following the examples in `data` folder.